| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 CONTEXTUAL INSIGHTS TO REVELATION 17:1-18:24

-2. The Old Testament background of these two chapters is found in the funeral dirges written to applaud the fall of ancient godless cities:
+2. The Old Testament background of these two chapters is found in the funeral dirges written to applaud the fall of ancient godless cities and nations:

 2. Tyre (cf. Isaiah 23 and Ezekiel 26-28)